idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 ### The 7 goto coaching questions

-When folks come to you questions or are stuck, that's a great time to provide rapid in the moment coaching.
+When folks have questions or appear stuck, that's a great time to provide rapid in the moment coaching.
 These 7 questions are a great starting point to help coachee build the required insights for solving their own problem:

 - Open: What's on your mind?
 - Expand: What Else?